ppitlehra/MonacoMarkets_pvt/docs/IMPLEMENTATION_STRATEGIES.md

 6. **Gas Optimization**: Optimized batch processing and storage layout
 7. **Contract Architecture**: Improved component integration while maintaining custody-free design

-These improvements will bring our implementation closer to industry standards like Phoenix and DeepBook while preserving the unique aspects of our design that are tailored for the SEI ecosystem.
+These improvements will bring our implementation closer to industry standards like competitor implementations while preserving the unique aspects of our design that are tailored for the SEI ecosystem.